Information transmission and signal permutation in active flow networks: Results and Discussion

 so that an activated input injects matter into the network.
 Output vertices, on the other hand, are left unconstrained to allow matter to flow out of them or not as network interactions dictate; the output vector $\vO = (O_v) \in \{0,1\}^{|\partial\Gamma_\text{out}|}$ for flow state $\Phi$ is then read off as the flow

 through each $v \in \partial\Gamma_\text{out}$.
 Finally, to prevent spurious matter inflow through the outputs, we impose that each edge $e$ incident to an output vertex (of which there is one per output, as outputs have degree 1) only permit flow toward the output, $\phi_e \in \{0,+1\}$.
-In microfluidic realizations, such an active matter diode can be realized through geometric channel patterning~\cite{Denissenko2012_PNAS}.
+In microfluidic realisations, such an active matter diode can be realised through geometric channel patterning~\cite{Denissenko2012_PNAS}.

-To model the spontaneous self-organized flow typical of active matter~\cite{2016Wioland_NPhys,2016Wioland_NJP,2017Wueaal,Creppy2016_Interface}, we adopt a pseudo-equilibrium approach.
+To model the spontaneous self-organised flow typical of active matter~\cite{2016Wioland_NPhys,2016Wioland_NJP,2017Wueaal,Creppy2016_Interface}, we adopt a pseudo-equilibrium approach.
 Define the energy of a configuration $\Phi$ to be

-with polarization strength constant $\lambda$ (where the factor of $1/12$ is for consistency with previous continuum models~\cite{2016Woodhouse_PNAS}).
+with polarisation strength constant $\lambda$ (where the factor of $1/12$ is for consistency with previous continuum models~\cite{2016Woodhouse_PNAS}).
 For a fixed input vector $\vI$ we then assume a pseudo-equilibrium model selecting states according to the Boltzmann distribution $p(\Phi | \vI) \propto e^{-\beta H(\Phi)}$ subject to the incompressibility and input--output constraints.
-This favors configurations with more flowing edges, as we might expect from active matter systems in confinement~\cite{2016Wioland_NJP,Bricard2013_Nature,Furthauer2012_NJP,Creppy2016_Interface}.
+This favours configurations with more flowing edges, as we might expect from active matter systems in confinement~\cite{2016Wioland_NJP,Bricard2013_Nature,Furthauer2012_NJP,Creppy2016_Interface}.
+Indeed, the established Toner--Tu model of self-organised flow~\cite{1995Toner_PRL,1998Toner_PRE,2015Chen_NJP} reduces to that of overdamped diffusion in a double-welled potential when averaged along a narrow channel~\cite{2017Woodhouse_NComms}, yielding Boltzmann statistics as per a Landau theory; even if real-world AFNs do not obey exact equilibrium statistics in coarse-grained variables, as is likely, the intrinsic propensity of active matter toward flowing states at characteristic velocities at the heart of the Toner--Tu model suggests that we should expect statistics at least similar to the pseudo-energy fluctuations encoded in the Boltzmann distribution.
 The result is a form of vertex model on general graphs in the same family as ice-type or loop models~\cite{Baxter,2011Morgan_NatPhys,1974Wu_JMP,2013Chern_PRE}, endowed with input--output capability, which qualitatively replicates the full continuous lattice field model of Ref.~\cite{2016Woodhouse_PNAS} \refSI.

 States comprise flowing edges with $|\phi_e| = 1$ and non-flowing edges with $\phi_e = 0$, with flows balanced at every internal vertex and flow out of each activated input.
 If we now restrict $\Gamma$ to have vertices of degree at most~$3$, then incompressibility implies that flows become mutually excluding: each internal vertex must have either zero flowing edges or two flowing edges, one in and one out, so stable states comprise non-intersecting flow paths from each activated input to an output with the remaining edges filled by non-intersecting closed cycles of flow (Fig.~\ref{fig:1}A,B).
 Since this is where topology design has the greatest potential impact on active flow, we restrict attention to this case here.
 We also confine ourselves to the low-noise regime $(\beta\lambda)^{-1} \ll 1$ where appropriate, relevant for strongly confined active matter in a well-controlled environment~\cite{2016Wioland_NJP,2017Wueaal,Wioland2013_PRL}.